satwikkansal/wtfpython/README.md

 I've received a few requests for the pdf (and epub) version of wtfpython.
 You can add your details [here](https://satwikkansal.xyz/wtfpython-pdf/) to get them as soon as they are finished.

+**That's all folks!** For upcoming content like this, you can add your email [here](https://www.satwikkansal.xyz/content-like-wtfpython/).
 *PS: On a sidenote, consider donating a dollar to [plant a tree](https://teamtrees.org/).*